EdwinWenink/archive_fever/content/posts/70-version_control_on_notebooks_with_precommit_and_jupytext.md

 The standard behavior of `jupytext --sync` is to see which two of the paired files (notebook or script) was most recently edited and has to be taken as the ground truth for the two way synchronization.
 This is problematic because this causes a loop when used in the pre-commit framework.
 For example, let's say that we have a paired notebook and script and that we edit the script.
-When we commit the changes in the script, the pre-commit hook will first run jupytext.
+When we commit the changes in the script, the pre-commit hook will first run Jupytext.
 In this case the script is the "source of truth" for the synchronization such that the notebook needs to be updated.
-The jupytext pre-commit check will fail because we now have unstaged changed in the updated notebook that we need to commit to Git.
+The Jupytext pre-commit hook check will fail because we now have unstaged changed in the updated notebook that we need to commit to Git.
-When we commit the changes in the updated notebook, however, the notebook becomes the most recently edited file, such that jupytext complains that it is now unclear whether the notebook or the script is the source of truth.
+When we commit the changes in the updated notebook, however, the notebook becomes the most recently edited file, such that Jupytext complains that it is now unclear whether the notebook or the script is the source of truth.

-The good news is that jupytext is smart enough to raise an error and requires you to manually specify which changes to keep.
+The good news is that Jupytext is smart enough to raise an error and requires you to manually specify which changes to keep.
 The bad news is that in this specific case, this manual action does not prevent the loop: we're in a Catch 22 of sorts!
-The `--pre-commit-mode` fixes this nasty issue by making sure that jupytext does not always consider the most recently edited file as the ground truth.
+The `--pre-commit-mode` fixes this nasty issue by making sure that Jupytext does not always consider the most recently edited file as the ground truth.

 Within the pre-commit framework you almost certainly also want to specify other hooks.
 For example, I want to make sure my code is `PEP8` compliant by running `flake8` or some other linter on the changes that are to be committed.
 The pre-commit framework itself also offers hooks for fixing common code issues such as trailing whitespaces or left-over merge conflict markers.
-But this is where I've encountered another nasty issue that prevented the jupytext hook from correctly syncing.
+But this is where I've encountered another nasty issue that prevented the Jupytext hook from correctly syncing.

 Let's take a hook that removes trailing white spaces as an example.
 This hook works as intended on Python scripts, but the hook does not actually remove trailing white spaces *in the code* because source code of notebook cells are encapsulated in a JSON field as follows: